 Tours versus Independent Travel

 It is strongly advisable that travelers visit outback and Aboriginal sacred sites with an ethical tour.
 The following directory provided by Tourism Australia provides a list of providers who pop up daily, so you would do well to carefully research each organization to determine a tourism operator with the best possible reputation and ethical practices.
-Ideally, you will be supporting local Aboriginal communities, and you can be assured that your presence will not breach cultural
+Ideally, you will be supporting local Aboriginal communities, and you can be assured that your presence will do less to breach cultural

-When visiting aboriginal land or participating in Aboriginal tours, it’s important to remember that indigenous life differs in some areas from non-indigenous Australians and to be very sensitive to such differences.
+- When visiting aboriginal land or participating in Aboriginal tours, it’s important to remember that indigenous life differs significantly in some areas from non-indigenous Australians and to be very sensitive to such differences.

 advisable to seek permission from the indigenous communities before entering an area.